x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 ![Get-HybridAgent results](../media/get-hybridagent-output.png)

 > [!NOTE]
-> The 'id' value in the results is the agent identity and not your unique tenant guid assigned to the route.
+> The **id** value in the results is the agent identity and not your unique tenant guid assigned to the route.

 ## Direct your Hybrid Agent(s) to the load balancer instead of a specific server